JCR08/capco-challenge/README.md

 After that it was a matter of running the build of the app and then deploying it to GitHub pages.

-I've probably spent about **2 days** working on this project, maybe a little more if you include the time spent thinking about it, but not actually being on a computer.
+I've probably spent about **2 days** working on this project, maybe a little more if you include the time spent thinking about it, when I wasn't able to actually be working on it.